 - Those that have permanently coupled all 4 wheels to the engine.
 They are also called all-wheel drive and are the most efficient cars.

 - Those that have front or rear-wheel drive and only couple the other axle to the engine on certain occasions.
-In this group we can find those with central differential, that is to say, those that can use the traction on any road and at any speed; and those without central differential, which only couple the supplementary axle when the road conditions are very bad and at low speeds.
+In this group we can find those with central differential, that is to say, those that can use the traction on any road and at any speed; and those without central differential, which couples the supplementary axle when the road conditions are very bad and at low speeds.

 At the same time, there are different complementary versions to the 4X4 system that you should know: